 Tamborine Mountain is an incredible part of the world, and it’s a great spot for both humans and dogs to enjoy.
 If you’re after something more immersive than the other camp grounds on this list, Tamborine Mountain’s Thunder Bird Park is worth considering.
 It’s part campground, part adventure park – the type that you’d go to for a school camp, or similar.
 They do take booking for individual families however.

 Thunder Bird Park is dog friendly, though they’ll need to be on leash.
 Unpowered sites start from around the $42 mark, and dogs attract an extra $15 fee.
 Check out the website to see if it’s what you’re looking for.

 Get your gear around with a GoGet

 Most of these spots are within a short drive of Brisbane – but that doesn’t mean you need to own a car to get there!
-GoGet car share has over a hundred cars in Brisbane, which members can book by the hour or by the day.
+GoGet car share has hundreds of cars in Brisbane, which members can book by the hour or by the day.

 Whether you need to run an errand or make your escape, GoGet can help move you without owning your own car.
 Even if you do own a car, GoGet can give you cheap occasional access to more specialised vehicles, like an SUV or People Mover – perfect for a camping trip!